 Some early broadcasters, such as Jack in Otago and Clive Drummond in Wellington, were radio enthusiasts.
 Others, such as Wellington’s Charles Forrest and Douglas Shipherd, and Robert Burrell of Auckland, were businesspeople who saw the commercial potential of radio.
 Regular playing of records, coupled with occasional instrumental live performances, subtly promoted sales of records, musical instruments and radio receivers.

-In 1928 the Racing Conference banned radio race commentaries fearing they discouraged people from going to the races and encouraged illegal gambling.
-Race commentators began reporting perched on step-ladders, trucks, delivery vans and vegetable carts outside the race courses.
-They also sent ‘spies’ into the race courses to bring out the results for each race.
+In 1928 the Racing Conference banned radio race commentaries, fearing they discouraged people from going to the races and encouraged illegal gambling.
+Race commentators began plying their trade from step-ladders, trucks, delivery vans and vegetable carts outside racecourses.
+They also sent ‘spies’ on-course to obtain the results and dividends.
 The problem was solved in 1932 when the New Zealand Broadcasting Board agreed to pay for broadcasting rights.

 The Radio Broadcasting Company

-While nominally a private company it was heavily state-influenced.
-The RBC’s main revenue came from a compulsory annual radio licence fee.
+While nominally a private company, the RBC was heavily state-influenced.
+Its main revenue came from a compulsory annual radio licence fee.
 The state licensed the right to receive transmissions and controlled the allocation of transmission frequencies.
 The company board was stacked with government officials and representatives.

-Existing independent stations became known as ‘B’ stations, in contrast to the RBC’s ‘A’ stations.
-To avoid interfering with newspaper advertising revenue, advertising was prohibited on radio.
+Existing independent stations became known as ‘B’ stations, to distinguish them from the RBC’s ‘A’ stations.
+To avoid interfering with newspaper revenue, advertising on radio was prohibited.
 Many of the B stations only stayed on air because they were sustained by voluntary support or were subsidiary activities of radio and record retailers.

 The 1920s saw the development of many standard radio features, including children’s programmes, broadcasts to schools and religious broadcasts.
 New Zealand’s first live sports broadcast covered the Australasian sculling championship in Nelson on 28 April 1923.
-Alan Allardyce gave the first live rugby commentary from a game in Christchurch in May 1926.
+Alan Allardyce made the first live rugby commentary in Christchurch in May 1926.